Copilot-Language/copilot/README.md

+# Copilot: A stream DSL for hard real-time runtime monitoring C programs

 [![Build Status](https://travis-ci.org/Copilot-Language/Copilot.svg?branch=master)](https://travis-ci.org/Copilot-Language/Copilot)
 [![Version on Hackage](https://img.shields.io/hackage/v/copilot.svg)](https://hackage.haskell.org/package/copilot)

-# Copilot: a stream DSL
 Copilot is a runtime verification framework written in Haskell.
 It allows the user to write programs in a simple but powerful way using a stream-based approach.